WitchDevelops/hoobank/README.md

 * adjusting the transcation amounts in one graphic to be more reasonable
 * writing a more credible copy than Lorem ipsum filler text
 * fixed some typos
-* deisgned hover and active states and animations
+* designed hover and active states and animations

 ![Alt text](image.png)